(Mr. Dillon has now retired from providing professional services.)

-Mr. David K. Dillon is the principal of David K. Dillon PE, LLC, a petroleum engineering consulting firm located in Centennial, CO.
+Mr. David K. Dillon was the principal of David K. Dillon PE, LLC, a petroleum engineering consulting firm located in Centennial, CO.
 He holds a B.S. degree in Civil Engineering from the University of Colorado at Boulder (1974).
-He is a licensed professional engineer in Colorado (#19171) and a retired professional engineer in Wyoming (#12530), and has been a member of the Society of Petroleum Engineers for over 40 years.
+He is a retired professional engineer in Colorado (#19171) and Wyoming (#12530), and has been a member of the Society of Petroleum Engineers for over 40 years.
 Before starting his career as a consulting engineer, Mr. Dillon worked in the private oil and gas industry for 20 years as a drilling engineer, a production engineer, and a reservoir engineer.
 He has extensive experience in optimizing production from existing oil and gas fields, secondary recovery operations, and the calculation of oil and gas reserves.

 Mr. Dillon was also an Engineering Supervisor and the Engineering Manager for the Colorado Oil and Gas Conservation Commission for over 15 years.
 The Colorado Oil and Gas Conservation Commission is the regulating body for oil and gas drilling and production in the State of Colorado.
 As the Engineering Manager he was instrumental in the drafting and adoption of new rules by the Commission and the review and approval of underground injection permits for the State of Colorado.
 Mr. Dillon has provided expert testimony before the Oil and Gas Commissions of several states.